daleroberts/hdmedians/docs/README_.md

   \mathbf{m} := \operatorname{argmin}_{\mathbf{x} \in \mathbb{X}} \sum_{i=1}^n \|\mathbf{x} - \mathbf{x}_i\|.
 $$

+The current implementation of `medoid` is in vectorized Python and can handle any type supported by [ndarray](https://docs.scipy.org/doc/numpy/reference/generated/numpy.ndarray.html).

 ### Examples

 Create an 6 x 10 array of random integer observations.